ismail8860/MorseCoder/README.md

 ### Feedback :

-The code needs improvement with readability and logic. replace values with named constants instead of reusing them.
+The code needs improvement with readability and logic. <Br>
+TO-DO: replace values with named constants instead of reusing them.